mukund109/vow/README.md

 may have to change the way I'm persisting these Instead of storing UID -> query, source
 I should store UID -> operation, source
-That way I'll only have to worry about keeping operations backward compatible, and making sure that the source sheet implements that operation
+That way I'll only have to worry about keeping operations backward compatible, and making sure that the source table implements that operation